mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 A few output columns are worth calling out.

+- `sap` is wrapped in `coalesce(sap, 0)`.
+It is the one measure that comes from the SAP side alone, so on a serp-only row it would otherwise be `null`; zero is the accurate reading, since that combination had no SAP events.
 - `engine` and `normalized_engine` are both normalized. `engine` is the SERP provider, and `normalized_engine` is the same value falling back to the SAP engine.
 This differs from v8, where `engine` was the raw value and `normalized_engine` was `null`.
 - `tagged_sap` and `tagged_serp` both map to the same SERP measure, `serp_searches_tagged_count`.
 SAP has no `is_tagged`, so there is no independent SAP-side tagged count to report.
 - `search_with_ads` is the **tagged** count and `search_with_ads_organic` is the organic one.